€161 Find Cheap Flights from Chicago to Ireland

 The average price of all round-trip flights from Chicago to Ireland clicked on KAYAK for each day over the last 12 months.

-When flying from Chicago to Ireland, you should consider leaving on a Wednesday and avoid Tuesdays if you are looking for the best rates.
+When flying from Chicago to Ireland, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
 For your return to Chicago, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Chicago to Ireland?